19 Feb Improving the educational outcomes of our kids

 Among other things, becoming more systematic means making better use of our top teachers – those helping students flourish and who can guide other teachers to a similar path for success.

-A Grattan Institute report released today, Top teachers: sharing expertise to improve teaching, shows the way.
+A Grattan Institute report released in 2020, Top teachers: sharing expertise to improve teaching, shows the way.

 What is happening already